-In the American market, the Our product development has made development is also driven by great strides over the past year, and increasingly stringent climate and we are well-prepared for the future. environmental legislation.
-The federal Our new system, which we call ERS 3, government, along with several states, is fully developed and class-approved. has implemented strict regulations The new system will significantly and incentives to reduce carbon simplify and improve our ability to emissions and promote the use monitor and diagnose the systems, of renewable energy sources.
-This thereby further increasing their creates a similar momentum as in lifespan.
-The development also means Europe, where companies see the that we have prepared to expand necessity to invest in emission-free our product portfolio with additional technologies both to meet growing solutions to meet our customers' customer demand and to comply needs.
-This makes it easier for us to with government requirements. work with more suppliers of battery Investments in new technology and modules in the future and to integrate sustainable solutions are increasingly different types of battery cells into ERS becoming a business-critical issue for 3.
-ERS 3 is not just a battery system; long-term survival and growth. it is also Echandia's future battery fines.
+In the American market, the development is also driven by increasingly stringent climate and environmental legislation.
+The federal government, along with several states, has implemented strict regulations and incentives to reduce carbon emissions and promote the use of renewable energy sources.
+This creates a similar momentum as in Europe, where companies see the necessity to invest in emission-free technologies both to meet growing customer demand and to comply with government requirements.
+Investments in new technology and sustainable solutions are increasingly becoming a business-critical issue for long-term survival and growth.